linode/docs/docs/guides/platform/disk-images/copying-a-disk-image-to-a-different-account/index.md

 After the Linode has booted, connect to the Linode through [LISH](/docs/troubleshooting/rescue-and-rebuild/#connecting-to-a-linode-running-in-rescue-mode).

 1. Select the Linode that is receiving the disk.
 The Linode's dashboard appears.
-1. Click **Launch Console** .
+1. Click **Launch Lish Console** .
 A new window appears that displays the Lish console, a `Welcome to Finnix!` message, and a root prompt.
 1. Set the `root` password for the Finnix rescue environment by entering the following command:

         passwd